Yousaf Saleem Chishti: Early life and education

-Yousaf Saleem Chishti was born in Bareilly, India in 1895 as Muhammad Yousaf Khan.
+Yousaf Saleem Chishti was born in Bareilly, British India in 1895 as Muhammad Yousaf Khan.

-He got his early education in Allahabad.
+He received his early education in Allahabad.
 He obtained BA Honors in Philosophy from Aligarh Muslim University (1918) and in 1924 he did his MA Philosophy from Ahmedabad University.

 Career

-He taught in Forman Christian College Lahore and from 1929 to 1943, he served as Principal, Ashaat e Islam College Lahore.
+He taught at Forman Christian College Lahore and from 1929 to 1943, he served as Principal, Ashaat e Islam College Lahore.
 In 1948, he shifted to Karachi and started his literary career.
-He has very close relations with Quaid e Azam Muhammad Ali Jinnah and Allama Muhammad Iqbal, he used to attend meetings in Javid Manzil, Lahore (Allama Muhammad Iqbal's residence).
-He recorded conversations in his diaries but in 1955 most of them were destroyed by an upsurge in Ravi, at Lahore.
+He had close relations with Quaid-e-Azam Muhammad Ali Jinnah and Allama Muhammad Iqbal, he used to attend meetings at Javid Manzil, Lahore (Allama Muhammad Iqbal's residence).
+He recorded conversations in his diaries but in 1955 most of them were destroyed by a flood of the Ravi River in Lahore.
 He is famous for his commentaries on Allama Muhammad Iqbal's works and these commentaries are particularly known to be grounded in philosophy and comparative religion, as he was particularly knowledgeable in Hinduism, as "during his stay in Lahore, he met Lala Lajpat Roy Lahori and on his advice studied Vedas and Shastras from a Hindu pundit.
 Later, Swami Prakash Anand taught him Upanishads, Gita and Hindu philosophy of mysticism."

 Literary works

-He has written many books and his major subject was Iqbal and his poetry.
+He wrote many books and his major subject was Iqbal and his poetry.
 His books include: